 Where does my treatment cycle and embryo transfer take place?

-Fairfax EggBank partners with over 340+ IVF clinics across the United States, Canada, Mexico, and Brazil.
+Fairfax EggBank partners with over 450 IVF clinics across the United States, Canada, Mexico, Brazil and Israel.
 These clinics have been specially trained by our Fairfax EggBank embryologist to warm frozen donor eggs according to our protocol in order to achieve optimal success.
 Fairfax EggBank will ship eggs to any of these clinics.

 You can view the list of partnering IVF clinics here.
-If you don’t see your preferred clinic, then not to worry: simply let your clinic and let them know you are interested in proceeding with a frozen donor egg cycle using eggs from the Fairfax EggBank, and our team will execute the steps to forge a partnership.
+If you don’t see your preferred clinic, then not to worry: simply contact your clinic representative and let them know you are interested in using frozen donor eggs from Fairfax EggBank.
+Our Client Relations Team will begin the steps to partner with your clinic.
+This can be done while we work on securing your donor egg cohort(s).

 If I use donor eggs, will the baby be mine?